open-contracting/standard/docs/getting_started/change_history.md

 A release also needs a release identifier, unique in the scope of the contracting process.
 A release id can be built in several ways.
 Publishers can use any generation strategy, as long as the ids don’t clash within the same process.

-The [Easy releases](../guidance/publish/easy-releases) section introduces two strategies that can be used in any scenario.
+The [easy releases](../guidance/publish/easy_releases) section introduces two strategies that can be used in any scenario.

 #### Packaging